Aalto-LeTech/CodeClusters/BUGS_AND_ISSUES.md

 * Token facets don't work due to fact you can't wildcard query facets.
 So either you have to have individual facets for each keyword eg MUL_keywords or some other fix

 * Search case sensitivity, regex, whole words don't work
-* Search can be terribly slow due to the poor implementation of CodeBlock & CodeBlock.
-There is a virtualization component that has some problems with rendering correct heights which is why it's not used.
-Otherwise it would be super fast

-* Selecting code lines for review doesn't set and save the selection correctly.
-Something to do with whitespaces or something

 * Pagination's page is not set correctly when new results are fetched where there are fewer results than current page
 * Also when switching to local search the page should be updated to eg first page (and pages counted correctly using the Results per page -value)